-NE is a complex, multifactorial disease with many unknown factors influencing its occurrence and the severity of outbreaks.
-In particular, sporadic outbreaks of NE can occur frequently in farms where antibiotics are not used as growth promoters or coccidial infections are not controlled, the husbandry practice is not strict, and diets based on viscous grains with animal protein sources are common.
+NE is a complex, multifactorial disease with many unknown factors that influence its occurrence and the severity of outbreaks.
+In particular, sporadic outbreaks of NE can occur frequently in farms where antibiotics are not used as growth promoters, coccidial infections are not controlled, the husbandry practice is not strict, and diets based on viscous grains with animal protein sources.

-Some other dietary and husbandry factors can contribute to the outbreak of NE.
-For example, damage to the intestinal mucosa through coccidial infection or a change in the normal intestinal microflora as a result of a change in diet formulation, such as inclusion of a high level of viscous cereal grains and/or animal byproducts like fish meal and meat meal, can predispose birds to the rapid proliferation of C. perfringens.
+Predisposing factors for the rapid proliferation of C. perfringens and the onset of NE include other dietary and husbandry factors such as damage to the intestinal mucosa through coccidial infection or a change in the normal intestinal microflora as a result of a change in diet formulation, such as inclusion of a high level of viscous cereal grains and/or animal by-products like fish and meat meal.

 Outbreaks of NE can be effectively prevented by including antibiotics such as bacitracin and avilamycin in the feed.
 In addition, an effective control of coccidial infections can greatly reduce the risk of NE outbreaks.
 Furthermore, if antibiotics are not used in the feed, strict on-farm hygiene management practice, good climate control of the buildings and careful selection of feed ingredients for diet formulation are all important in maintaining production efficiency.
 In the Nordic countries, where antibiotics have been removed from the feed, ionophorous anticoccidials have been used to manage NE.